tocco934/aws-foundry-ssl/README.md

 If you use SCP to transfer things into `/foundrydata`, make sure you set the correct permissions and user ownership after transfer.
 The script file `fix_folder_permissions.sh` can help.

-Run it with `sudo sh /aws-foundry-ssl/scripts/fix_folder_permissions.sh`.
+SSH into your EC2 instance, and run it with `sudo sh /aws-foundry-ssl/utils/fix_folder_permissions.sh`.

 ## Installation